Guide to Work, Study, Travel and Living Abroad

 • Reluctance to make local friends

 Safety tip: As a word to the wise, be careful to try new things using sound judgment and common sense.
-Trying new things does not imply putting yourself in dangerous situations due to peer pressure.
+Trying new things does not involve putting yourself in dangerous situations due to peer pressure.
 Be venturous, but be smart.

-2) Use Your Support System
+2) Use Your Support System While Studying Abroad

-Check out the following advice for communicating while abroad:
+Check out advice for communicating while abroad:

-3) Focus on the Ultimate Goal
+3) While Abroad, Focus on the Ultimate Goal

-Venice, Italy from Grand Canal
+Gondolas in the water in Venice, Italy seen from Grand Canal.

 A view of Venice from the Grand Canal.

-Now What?
+You Are Abroad: Now What?

 Live.
 Experience.
 Grow.